HimmelKreis4865/BetterAC/README.md

 - [x] Language System - Your server is chinese?
 No - problem, just create a certain file. <a href='Languages.md'> Click here for instructions </a>

-- [x] Anti XRay - stop people seeing blocks through other blocks | CURRENTLY ONLY IN DEV VERSION - INCLUDES A DENY OF EXPLOSIONS IN SELECTED WORLDS

-- [x] Configurable worlds for Anti XRay

-- [x] Anti Nuke / Anti Instant block break - You should also enable this to stop nukers or instant block breakers on your server!

 - [x] Anti autoclicker - what do you think is legit?
 20 CPS?
 30? set it in Config, and noone will be able to be faster!

 - [x] Anti speed - Disable fast runner on your server